gus7av/circuitpython_essentials/README.md

 cp.temperature()
 ```

-#### Installation
+## Installation
-Place the file called "circuitpython_essentials" in a folder called "lib" in the root directory of your CircuitPython microcontroller
+Place the file called "circuitpython_essentials.py" in a folder called "lib" in the root directory of your CircuitPython microcontroller